CodeReviewDAO/dxd_codereview/Reviews/346 - Blockcerts on Casper (with Verifiable Credentials and Open Badges capability)/3-4- Enable Validating Casper Blockcerts (Verifiable Credentials) and Finalize Validation/README.md

 ## Contribution Policies

-The project does not contain contributing and security policies.
-But pull request and issue fields are open to public participation.
-The reviewer highly recommends the OP to create contributing and security policies and a code of conduct.
+The project has Contributing and Security Policies and a Code of Conduct.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS with Notes
+OSS contribution best practices | PASS

 # Coding Standards